 The Network Location file keeps track of whether the server it refers to is online or offline.
 This is very useful in case of a malfunction or scheduled repair on that server.
 The VistA Imaging software will check this field when retrieving files.
-If a unit is offline and there is a jukebox on the system, the image file will automatically be retrieved from the jukebox.
-If there is no jukebox, the file will not be retrieved but the workstation will handle the situation gracefully.
+If a unit is offline and there is a Tier 2 on the system, the image file will automatically be retrieved from Tier 2.
+If there is no Tier 2, the file will not be retrieved but the workstation will handle the situation gracefully.
 It will not hang trying to connect to an offline server.